travis-ci/docs-travis-ci-com/user/getting-started.md

 * [Ruby](/user/languages/ruby)
 * [Scala](/user/languages/scala)

-Our CI environment provides multiple runtimes (e.g. Node.js or PHP versions), data stores and so on.
-Because of this, hosting your project on travis-ci.org means you can effortlessly test your library or applications against multiple runtimes and data stores without even having all of them installed locally.
+Travis CI's build environment provides different runtimes for different languages, for instance multiple versions of Ruby, PHP, Node.js.
+It also comes preinstalled with a variety of data stores and common tools like message brokers.

-travis-ci.org originally started as a service for the Ruby community in early 2011 but has added support for many other technologies since then.
+You can easily test your project against one or more versions of languages and even data stores.

 ### Step one: Sign in

-To get started with Travis CI, sign in through GitHub OAuth.
+To get started with Travis CI, sign in with your GitHub account.
 Go to [Travis CI](http://travis-ci.org) and follow the Sign In link at the top.

 Note that **on <https://travis-ci.org>, you'll currently only see your public repositories**, whereas **on <https://travis-ci.com>, you can find your private